 They Eat Like the Locals

 If you’re traveling all of the time, you can’t eat most of your meals at restaurants as you might during short family vacations.
-So the Dennings make meals — but not the type they would have in America.
+So the Dennings cut their expenses and make meals — but not the type they would have in America.
 Instead, they eat as the locals do.

 “Buying imported foods in foreign countries is crazy expensive,” Greg said.
 “By eating local produce and foods, we’ve enjoyed wonderful foreign meals and saved thousands of dollars over the years we’ve been traveling.”